John-R-Wallace-NOAA/R_Wrapper_for_DOS_XTide/README.md

-Example of adding tide height data to survey data using an R wrapper on a 32-bit DOS version of XTide ( https://flaterco.com/xtide/xtide.html )
+Example of adding tide height data to survey data using an R wrapper on a 32-bit DOS version of XTide: https://flaterco.com/xtide/xtide.html

 On Win10 64-bit: